Lucky-coder-ai/PyTermBot/README.md

 # PyTermBot
-Type a question → bot answers using knowledge base
 # 🧠 CLI Chatbot with Mistral via Ollama

 A simple and efficient command-line chatbot powered by the Mistral model running locally through [Ollama](https://ollama.com/).
 Type your queries right into your terminal and receive fast, intelligent responses with zero cloud latency.